bagwordsman/MBGravSite/README.md

 # MBGravSite
 ## Portfolio Website Project - made with Grav
-### Future features and improvements will include:
+### Future tweaks, features and improvements will include:
-1 - DRYer twig code - less repetition in functions
+1 - <strikethrough>DRYer twig code - less repetition in functions</strikethrough>

+2 - Add sizes to image `html` automatically - prevent 'jumping' when page loads

-2 - Reduced css rules - look at font sizes in particular
+3 - Fewer `css` rules - look at font sizes at different screen sizes in particular

-3 - Refactor css to Sass
+4 - Refactor `css` to `sass`

-4 - Minified and combined css and js for production - making use of grav pipeline functionality
+5 - Minified and combined `css` and `js` for production - making use of grav pipeline functionality

-5 - Image Gallery / lightbox  in project pages
+6 - Image gallery / lightbox  in project pages